 - several drops Vitamin E oil – optional for increased anti-oxidant effect (I use this non-GMO Vitamin E oil)

-Add ascorbic acid to spice grinder and blend into a powder.
+To make homemade toner add ascorbic acid to a spice grinder and blend into a powder.
 (This prevents the finished toner from being gritty.)
 Combine all ingredients in a small amber or cobalt glass bottle.
 Cap tightly with spray top and shake well to combine.
-Store in a cool place and mix a new batch every 2-3 days for best results.
+Store in a cool place and mix a new batch every 2-3 days for the best results.

 Use morning and night on a clean face before applying moisturizers or makeup.
 Shake vigorously before each use.
 With eyes and mouth closed, spray generously all over face and neck and allow to dry.

 A Few Tips